The 16 Most Inspiring Women Alive Today

-During Women’s History Month in March, we honor the legacies of the women before us who led the charge for change in their own way.
+During Women’s History Month in March, we honor the legacies of the women who came before us who led the charge for change, each in their own way.
 From suffragist Susan B. Anthony to civil rights activist Rosa Parks, they helped to shape the lives of not only the women who came after them but the world at large.
 Today there are many inspiring women picking up where these fierce females left off, working tirelessly for the greater good and creating history in their own right.
-You’ll also want to know about pioneering women who changed the world.
+You’ll also want to know about these pioneering women who changed the world.

 No matter where you stand on the issue of climate change, you’ve likely heard the name Greta Thunberg.
-The 17-year-old climate activist was recently nominated for a Nobel Prize for a second year in a row (she has yet to win the coveted honor).
-The teen, who was named as TIME’s Person of the Year in 2019, was first noticed when, in August 2018, she campaigned outside of the Swedish Parliament holding a sign that read “School Strike for Climate.”
-Since then she has caught the attention of heads of state, with whom she has addressed about her climate and environmental concerns.
+The 18-year-old climate activist was recently nominated for a Nobel Prize for a third year in a row (she has yet to win the coveted honor).
+The teen, who was named as TIME’s Person of the Year in 2019, first came to international attention when she started skipping her Friday classes each week to campaign outside the Swedish Parliament with a sign reading “Skolstrejk för klimatet:” “School Strike for Climate.”
+Since then she has caught the attention of heads of state, whom she has addressed about climate and environmental concerns.
 Thunberg has set up a nonprofit foundation for her #FridaysForFuture campaign.
 She also made our list of 11 young women who are about to change the world.

 All Pakistan-born Malala Yousafzai wanted was an education, the same education provided to her male peers.
 Her father, Ziauddin Yousafzai, ran a girls’ school in the village in which they lived, however when the Taliban moved in, they ordered the school to be shut down as they didn’t believe girls should receive an education.
 Not one to be deterred, Yousafzai continued to pursue her education but, in 2012, was confronted by a gunman on her school bus who shot her in the left side of her face.
 Now age 23, she and her family live in the United Kingdom and Youfsafzai founded the Malala Fund, a nonprofit whose aim is to give girls everywhere a chance at the future they deserve.
 She received the Nobel Peace Prize for her work in 2014.
 The right to an education is one of 13 children’s rights that aren’t universal but should be.

 You may have first heard the name Megan Rapinoe when she famously led the U.S. Women’s National Soccer team to become World Cup Champions in 2019.
 But there’s so much more to the 35-year-old than her athleticism on the field.
-Rapinoe is a staunch women’s rights advocate who has taken on the dubious task of fighting for equal pay in sports.
-According to CNN, she is currently suing the United States Soccer Federation for alleged gender discrimination.
+Rapinoe is a staunch women’s rights advocate who has taken on the task of fighting for equal pay in sports.
+In 2019, the U.S. Women’s National Soccer team filed a lawsuit against the United States Soccer Federation for alleged gender discrimination, claiming that their male counterparts on the Men’s National Soccer team earned far more than they do, despite the women’s team ranking first in the world, and the men’s team ranking 21st.
 “Don’t settle for anything less, go for equal, go for more, don’t accept any of these sort of antiquated and BS answers,” Rapinoe said in an interview with BBC on her fight for equal pay.
-Learn about more incredible women you didn’t learn about in history class.
+Check out more incredible women you didn’t learn about in history class.

 If you’ve ever watched gymnast Simone Biles take the floor (or the vault, balance beam, or uneven bars) for one of her impressive routines, surely you’ve been inspired to get off your butt and do something…anything!
-But factor in that the 23-year-old is also the first woman to win four straight U.S. all-around titles in 42 years at the 2016 P&G Championships and owns the most world medals in U.S. history (that would be 14) and the most world championships gold medals of any female gymnast (that would be ten) and you can see why she makes this list of inspirational women.
+But factor in that the 24-year-old is also the first woman in 42 years to win four straight U.S. all-around titles (at the 2016 P&G Championships) and owns the most world medals in U.S. history (that would be 14) and the most world championships gold medals of any female gymnast (that would be ten) and you can see why she makes this list of inspirational women.
 Biles, who was diagnosed with ADHD as a kid, is also known for speaking openly about the disorder and advocates for those living with the chronic condition.
 Learn about more moments that changed the Olympics forever.

-The idea of shaking up a business category that has been around a long as the film industry seems like it would be an intimidating thing to do.
-Filmmaker Ava DuVernay is changing that.
+Shaking up a business that has been around as long as the film industry may seem like an intimidating thing to do, but filmmaker Ava DuVernay is doing it.
 With her powerful projects that focus on fighting for justice (like her feature film Selma), she is doing more than just entertaining, she is educating.
-In an interview with Smithsonian Magazine DuVernay shed some light on the way she works and why it works: “I try to be a shapeshifter and do a lot of things.
+In an interview with Smithsonian Magazine DuVernay shed some light on the way she works, and why it works: “I try to be a shapeshifter and do a lot of things.
 A: because I can.
 B: because the traditional walls collapsed so there’s more flexibility, and C: because you can’t hit a moving target.”
 Her documentary 13th is one of the documentary films about race everyone should see.

 Can you remember a time when Oprah Winfrey wasn’t inspiring the masses?
 The business mogul and philanthropist has been honored for her selfless efforts countless times, like when she received the Bob Hope Humanitarian Award in 2002 and the Jean Hersholt Humanitarian Award in 2011.
 Winfrey started a school for girls in Africa to help them meet their educational goals and became the first black female billionaire in history.
 “I think all the work I do is about opening the heart space,” she tells Daily Word.
 “My whole career (has been) trying to get people to see how other people’s stories mirror or reflect into their own stories.
 Many times it’s easier to see it when you’re looking at a reflection rather than looking at yourself.”
 Oprah’s story is one of our favorite early “failures” of wildly successful people.